willp240/imaging/README.md

 make

-Currently there are three executables, "imaging", "imaging_alg2" and "mcmc".
+Currently there are five executables, "imaging", "imaging_alg2", "mcmc", "mcmc_fixedT, and "adaptive_grid".
+The two most useful (and developed) are probably "imaging_alg2" and "adaptive_grid".
 They can be ran for example by:

 > ./bin/imaging /path/to/input/file /path/to/output/file

-There is a script setup for submitting to the Oxford batch machines with Condor.
+There are a few scripts setup for submitting to the Oxford batch machines with Condor.
 Run with:

-> python submitCondor.py imaging /path/to/input/file jobname
+> python /submission/submitCondor.py imaging /path/to/input/file jobname

+or

+> python /submission/submitNoArgs.py adaptive_grid /path/to/input/file jobname

 The ouput file will be written to $DATA_ROOT/jobname/jobname.root.
 Logs, output, errors, and the submission files will be written to $DATA_ROOT/jobname/log/jobname.log, $DATA_ROOT/jobname/output/jobname.output, $DATA_ROOT/jobname/error/jobname.error, $DATA_ROOT/jobname/submit/jobname.submit and $DATA_ROOT/jobname/sh/jobname.sh.